sixfootsixdesigns/React-Library-Boilerplate/README.md

 ## Changelog

-The change log is automatically generated with these three sections: new features, bug fixes, breaking changes.
-These are created using any commits of type `feat`, `fix`, and breaking changes.
+The changelog.md is automatically generated from the following types of commits:

+- `feat`
+- `fix`
+- `perf`

+In addition to these types any `breaking change` will also be added to the changelog.

+The commit contains the following structural elements, to communicate intent to the consumers of your library: